 Table 3.
-The mean and standard deviation of general practitioners' scores in the areas of attitude, knowledge, and practice in terms of work experience hypertension diagnosis and treatment, medical personnel who are mostly GPs constitute the main element.2 Therefore, their medical awareness, appropriate communication skills with the patients, and sufficient knowledge of the disease are essential for hypertension control.
+The mean and standard deviation of general practitioners' scores in the areas of attitude, hypertension diagnosis and treatment, medical personnel who are mostly GPs constitute the main element.
+Therefore, their medical awareness, appropriate communication skills with the patients, and sufficient knowledge of the disease are essential for hypertension control.